jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 curl -sL https://tetrate.bintray.com/getistio/download.sh | bash
 ```

+After installation completes, open a new tab terminal (click the + button in the top bar of the cloud shell).

-We can run the version command to ensure GetIstio is successfully installed.
+We can now run the version command to ensure GetIstio is successfully installed.
 For example:

 ```sh
 $ getistio version